dcfrenci/AdventOfCode2023/README.md

 --- Part Two ---

 Your calculation isn't quite right.
-It looks like some of the digits are actually spelled out with letters: day1, day2, day3, day4, day5, day6, seven, eight, and nine also count as valid "digits".
+It looks like some digits are actually spelled out with letters: day1, day2, day3, day4, day5, day6, seven, eight, and nine also count as valid "digits".

 Equipped with this new information, you now need to find the real first and last digit on each line.